Sanidhyaekhar/Saregama-India-Ltd-FMVA/README.md

 1. Methodology: Discounted Cash Flow (DCF)
 2. Output: Intrinsic Value per Share
 3. Scenario analysis covers sensitivity to revenue growth and other assumptions

+## How to Use
+1. Open the Excel file.
+2. Navigate to the “Scenario Analysis” sheet.
+3. Select the desired scenario (Best/Base/Worst)
+4. Review outputs in:
+   Valuation sheet &
+   Financial statements

 ## Thesis
 1. Saregama's core strategy revolves around acquiring music rights for a period of 60 years, with a strict internal discipline of only investing in music that has a payback period of 5 years or less.
 This creates a highly predictable, long-duration cash flow stream that behaves almost like an annuity.